-The following are highlights of the comparison of the DDA's general fund revenue and expenditures to its budget, as shown on page 46:
+The following are highlights of the comparison of the DDA's general fund revenue and expenditures to its budget, as shown on page 44:

-- The DDA receives lease revenue from the Kennedy Square garage, as well as parking revenue from several sites being held for future developments.
-Parking revenue rebounded better than expected from the lull experienced during the COVID-19 pandemic. - Property tax revenue had a positive variance as one mill receipts were greater than expected. - The management of the DDA exercised tight control over expenses in the general fund, resulting in a positive variance for both professional fees and administrative and operating expenses.
+- Interest income greatly exceeded expectations due to higher rates. - Property tax revenue had a positive variance as one mil receipts were greater than expected. - The management of the DDA exercised tight control over expenses in the general fund, resulting in a positive variance for both professional fees and administrative and operating expenses.